hypertrack/sdk-android/README.md

 The last step is to add your Firebase API key to [HyperTrack dashboard](https://dashboard.hypertrack.com/setup) under *Server to Device communication* section.

 ### Initialize SDK
-Obtain an SDK instance, when you wish to use SDK, by passing your Publishable Key.
+Obtain an SDK instance, when you wish to use SDK, by passing your publishable key.
 ```java
   HyperTrack sdkInstance = HyperTrack.getInstance(MyActivity.this, "your-publishable-key-here");
 ```